harshvardhaniimi/personal-website/content/talk/_index.md

 show_post_time: true
 sidebar:
   author: Harshvardhan
-  description: "Events I have present at, shared along with slides, videos and other related resources."
+  description: "Here you can find most of my recent presentations with related resources.
+If you would like to talk about these, my inbox is open!"
   show_sidebar_adunit: false
   text_link_label: Subscribe via RSS
   text_link_url: /talk/index.xml
-  title: Talks that Last
+  title: "Talks & Presentations"
-title: Talks that Last
+title: "Talks & Presentations"
 ---

 ** No content below YAML for the talk _index.
 This file provides front matter for the listing page layout and sidebar content.
 It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside talk/.
 You may still override any of these by changing them in a page's front matter.**